Manifold Gaussian Processes for Regression: Introduction

 \section{Introduction}

-Gaussian Processes (GPs) are a powerful state-of-the-art nonparametric Bayesian regression method~\citep{Rasmussen2006}.
-The {\gpkernel} of a GP implicitly encodes assumptions about the underlying function to be modeled.
+Gaussian Processes (GPs) are a powerful state-of-the-art nonparametric Bayesian regression method.
+The {\gpkernel} of a GP implicitly encodes high-level assumptions about the underlying function to be modeled, e.g., smoothness or periodicity.
 Hence, the choice of a suitable {\gpkernel} for a specific data set is crucial.
-Standard {\gpkernel}s, like the squared exponential, imply rather generic assumptions, such as smoothness and stationarity, and can be successfully applied to a wide range of functions.
-However, generic {\gpkernel}s may be inadequate to model a variety of functions where the common smoothness assumptions are violated, such as ground contacts in robot locomotion.
+A standard choice is the squared exponential (Gaussian) {\gpkernel}, which implies assumptions, such as smoothness and stationarity.
+Although the squared exponential can be applied to a great range of problems, generic {\gpkernel}s may also be inadequate to model a variety of functions where the common smoothness assumptions are violated, such as ground contacts in robot locomotion.

 Two common approaches can overcome the limitations of standard {\gpkernel}s.
 The first approach combines multiple standard {\gpkernel}s to form a new {\gpkernel}~\citep{Rasmussen2006,Wilson2013,Duvenaud2013a}.
 This approach allows to automatically design relatively complex {\gpkernel}s.
-However, the resulting {\gpkernel} is still limited by the properties of the combined {\gpkernel}s, such as smoothness.
+However, the resulting {\gpkernel} is still limited by the properties of the combined {\gpkernel}s.
 The second approach is based on data transformation (or pre-processing), after which the data can be modeled with standard {\gpkernel}s.
 One way to implement this second approach is to transform the output space as in the Warped GP~\citep{Snelson2004}.
 An alternative is to transform the input space.
 Transforming the input space and subsequently applying GP regression with a standard {\gpkernel} is equivalent to GP regression with a new {\gpkernel} that explicitly depends on the transformation~\citep{MacKay1998}.
-One example of such an approach is the stationary periodic {\gpkernel}~\citep{MacKay1998}, which effectively is the squared exponential {\gpkernel} applied to a complex representation of the input variables.
+One example is the stationary periodic {\gpkernel}~\citep{MacKay1998,HajiGhassemi2014}, which effectively is the squared exponential {\gpkernel} applied to a complex representation of the input variables.
 Common transformations of the inputs include data normalization and dimensionality reduction, e.g., PCA~\citep{Pearson1901}.
-Generally, these input transformations are good heuristics or optimize an unsupervised objective, which may be suboptimal for the overall regression task.
+Generally, these input transformations are good heuristics or optimize an unsupervised objective.
+However, they may be suboptimal for the overall regression task.